Xelus22/MechanicalKeyboardWiki/_entries/WhyGetAMech.md

  <ol type="1">
   <li><strong>Durability</strong></li>

-Not only do mechanical switces have an extremely long life span of up to 50million actuations.
+Not only do mechanical switches have an extremely long life span of up to 50million actuations.
 There are some mechanical keyboards such as the Model F from IBM that are still in great condition and have not broken down to this day.

   <li><strong>Customizability</strong></li>